 All clinical AEs occurring after the subject signs the informed consent form (ICF) up to the time of the Follow-up phone call, whether observed by the Investigator or reported by the subject, will be captured.
-All AEs will be coded and classified according to MedDRA (Version 20.0 or higher).
-The severity of AEs is judged by the investigator as mild, moderate or severe, and the relationship to study drug is judged by the investigator as related or not related.
-Severity should be distinguished from seriousness.
-Severity is a measure of intensity whereas seriousness is classified by the criteria based on the regulatory definitions (refer to the protocol Section 6.10).
+All AEs will be coded and classified according to MedDRA (Version 20.0).
+The relationship to study drug is judged by the investigator as related or not related.
+Severity is a measure of intensity whereas seriousness is classified by the criteria based on the regulatory definitions (refer to the protocol Section 6.9.5).
 An AE of severe intensity need not necessarily be classified as serious.
 AEs occurring after the date and time of the first dose of study drug up to 30 days following the last dose of study drug are considered treatment emergent AEs (TEAEs).